diz-unimr/ttp-idm/README.md

 ## API

+An OpenApi spec is generated when building the service which can be obtained from `/api-docs/openapi.json` at runtime or via the SwaggerUI (`/swagger-ui`) endpoint.

+A copy of the current API doc is located at [/api-docs/openapi.json].
+Inspect [Swagger](https://petstore.swagger.io/?url=/api-docs/openapi.json).

 ### <code>POST</code> <code><b>/api/pseudonyms</b></code> <code>(create pseudonyms for patient)</code>

 Adds patient to E-PIX and generate pseudonyms and ids for the provided `study`.